ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <div class="tip" data-title="Tip">

-> You can run another test to use up all your credit and observe the result.
+> You can send another http request to use up all your credit
+> Observe the result

 </div>